olazlaure/AnalysisEvolRescueExp/README.md

  - [:clipboard: Analysis_main_text](reports/mainanalysis.Rmd) : All the analyses that can be found in the main text.

+ - [:clipboard: Analysis_supplementary](reports/sup_survival_penalized.Rmd) : All the supplementary analyses for survival analysis.

 ### HTML versions

  - [:clipboard: Analysis_main_text](reports/mainanalysis.html) : All the analyses that can be found in the main text.

+ - [:clipboard: Analysis_supplementary](reports/sup_survival_penalized.html) : All the supplementary analyses for survival analysis.

 The [:open_file_folder: **figures**](figures/) directory contains the figures generated during the analyses.